 Likely 2020 Democratic Candidates Want To Guarantee A Job To Every American

-The 2018 midterm primary season is really heating up this week, which means it's time to think about elections... like the 2020 Democratic presidential primaries.
+The 2018 midterm primary season is really heating up this week, which means it's time to think about elections — like the 2020 Democratic presidential primaries.

 No major candidates have declared that they're preparing a run against Donald Trump in two years, but whispers are already building around potential candidates.
 A few of them have coalesced around a seriously ambitious policy idea — guaranteeing a job for every American who wants one.